Primordial power spectrum features in phenomenological descriptions of inflation: Numerical analyses

 \subsection{Results}

-The results arising from our numerical fits are summarized in Tab.~\ref{tab:results}, where we show the $95\%$~CL upper limits on the usual cosmological parameters ($\Omega_{\rm b} h^2$, $\Omega_{\rm c} h^2$, $\theta_{\rm s}$, $\tau$ and $\log[10^{10}A_{s}]$) as well as on the inflationary parameters describing the phenomenological model explored here: $\alpha$, $\beta$, and $\log(\delta)$ (see Eqs.~(\ref{eos}) and (\ref{cc})).
-Then, we present as well the corresponding limits on derived quantities, such as the Hubble constant $H_0$ and the clustering parameter $\sigma_8$, plus the constraints on the usual inflationary parameters $n_s$, $r$ and $\alpha_s$, obtained by making use of Eqs.~(\ref{derived}).
+The results arising from our numerical fits are summarized in Tab.~\ref{tab:results}, where we show the $95\%$~CL upper limits on the usual cosmological parameters ($\Omega_{\rm b} h^2$, $\Omega_{\rm c} h^2$, $\theta_{\rm s}$, $\tau$ and $\log[10^{10}A_{s}]$) as well as on the inflationary parameters describing the phenomenological model explored here: $\alpha$, $\beta$ and $\log_{10}(\delta)$, see Eqs.~(\ref{eos}) and (\ref{cc}).
+We present as well the corresponding limits on derived quantities, such as the Hubble constant $H_0$ and the clustering parameter $\sigma_8$, plus the constraints on the usual inflationary parameters $n_s$, $r$ and $\alpha_s$, obtained by making use of Eqs.~(\ref{derived}).
 We also show the derived limits on the sound speed during inflation, $c_s$.

-Table~\ref{tab:results} shows that, while the limits obtained on the $\alpha$ and $\beta$ parameters agree with previous findings in the literature~\cite{Barranco:2014ira}, the yet-unexplored $\delta$ parameter, directly related to the time-varying sound speed explored here, Eq.~(\ref{cc}), is not very well constrained by data.
-A value of $\delta=0$ leads to the canonical slow-roll scenario with a constant sound speed $c_s=1$.
-The $95\%$~CL upper limits found here, $\delta<0.6$ and $\delta<0.4$, arising from the analyses of CMB (or CMB+POL) and CMB+POL+BAO respectively, can lead to significant departures in the primordial power spectrum from its standard shape.
-The primordial power spectrum features induced by the time-dependent sound speed inflationary paradigm studied here are translated into non-negligible signatures in the photon temperature and polarization anisotropies as well as in the galaxy clustering power spectrum, as illustrated in Fig.~\ref{fig:power}.
-The limits quoted above on the $\delta$ parameter imply $95\%$~CL lower bounds on the sound speed of $c_s>0.12$ and $c_s> 0.2$ from CMB (or CMB+POL) and CMB+POL+BAO respectively, see Tab.~\ref{tab:results}.
-Figure~\ref{fig:soundspeed} illustrates the sound speed evolution during inflation for the $95\%$~CL upper limits on $\delta$ quoted above.
-As a comparison, the Planck collaboration constraints on primordial non-gaussianity in the context of general slow-roll inflationary scenarios provide the derived bound $c_s \ge 0.024$ at $95\%$~CL~\cite{Ade:2015lrj,Ade:2015ava}.
+Table~\ref{tab:results} shows that, while the limits obtained on the $\alpha$ and $\beta$ parameters agree with previous findings in the literature~\cite{Barranco:2014ira}, the yet-unexplored $\delta$ parameter, directly related to the time-varying sound speed explored here, Eq.~(\ref{cc}), is not constrained by data.
+Values of $\gamma=1$ and $\delta=0$ lead to the canonical slow-roll scenario with a constant sound speed $c_s=1$.
+The prior choice assumed here for the parameter $\delta$ induces only mild departures in the sound speed with respect to this canonical scenario, leading to the allowed $3\sigma$ range $0.9<c_s<1$.
+The primordial power spectrum features induced by the time-dependent sound speed inflationary paradigm studied here are translated into non-negligible signatures in the photon temperature and polarization anisotropies as well as in the galaxy clustering power spectrum, as illustrated in the top panels of Fig.~\ref{fig:power}.